Testing Python a micro tutorial

 Testing demo methodology

 We won't delve deep into the capabilities of these testing libraries.
-We will only us a very simple example to show how to write a passing and a failing test.
+We will only use a very simple example to demonstrate how to write tests.
+First we'll see a test that is passing, meaning the actual result is the same as the expected result.

 def add(x, y):